 Costco: Stop Promoting Dolphin Exploitation In Arizona.
-Three Dead, Five Remain Captive.
+Four Dead, Five Remain Captive.

 Costco is offering discounted tickets to the dolphin prison, Dolphinaris Arizona.
 I’ve contacted in writing and over phone several within the Costco Corporation regarding the current Dolphinaris Arizona promotion.
 Conversations have been well received, though no action has been taken.
 Emails remain unanswered.
 Many others within the community have reached out to Costco, as well, urging Costco to drop the promotion.

 Dolphinaris Arizona opened in the fall of 2016 in Scottsdale, Arizona.
 The dolphin prison advertises dolphin performances, viewing tanks and swim with dolphin programs to paying patrons.
 This is immoral and abusive.
 These magnificent mammals are exploited for profit and greed.
 The opening of Dolphinaris Arizona was met with much protest within Scottsdale, Phoenix and beyond.
 Dolphinaris Arizona is owned by Ventura Entertainment, an entertainment company based in Mexico, which owns several dolphinariums throughout Mexico.